JulianBiesheuvel/remla_so/README.md

 - [scikit-learn](http://scikit-learn.org/stable/index.html) — a tool for data mining and data analysis.
 - [NLTK](http://www.nltk.org/) — a platform to work with natural language.

-Note: this sample project was originally created by @partoftheorigin

 ## UPDATE `poetry`